pomahtuk/konquest/README.md

 - [ ] Implement functionality to let user refresh page and continue game from where they left
 - [x] Add post-game stats screen
 - [x] Implement 2 more type of Computer player - Deffensive and Offensive
-- [ ] If First player is Computer - it is impossible to have a game - fix it.
+- [x] If First player is Computer - it is impossible to have a game - fix it.
-- [ ] Fix maximum stack reached error when playing with more than one Computer player and no human players left
+- [x] Fix maximum stack reached error when playing with more than one Computer player and no human players left
 - [ ] Add balanced (known as BECAI in original game) Computer player
+- [ ] Cover all code code with tests (reach 100% coverage)
 - [ ] Have a proper user-interface designed and implemented
 - [ ] Add a way to get back to settings page